 The transit plan is designed to be funded through a combination of local, state and federal dollars, as well as farebox revenue.
 The main funding source for the transit plan is the local half-cent sales tax, which will be placed on the November 8, 2016, ballot.
 Local funding would also include increased vehicle registration fees.

-(To view the plan or brochures, you will need Acrobat Reader, available here.)
+(To view the plan, you will need Acrobat Reader, available here.)